Pentetic acid

 Pentetic acid or diethylenetriaminepentaacetic acid (DTPA) is an aminopolycarboxylic acid consisting of a diethylenetriamine backbone with five carboxymethyl groups.
 The molecule can be viewed as an expanded version of EDTA and is used similarly.
 It is a white solid with limited solubility in water.

 Coordination properties

 The conjugate base of DTPA has a high affinity for metal cations.
 Thus, the penta-anion DTPA5− is potentially an octadentate ligand assuming that each nitrogen centre and each –COO− group counts as a centre for coordination.
 The formation constants for its complexes are about 100 greater than those for EDTA.
 As a chelating agent, DTPA wraps around a metal ion by forming up to eight bonds.
 Its complexes can also have an extra water molecule that coordinates the metal ion.
 Transition metals, however, usually form less than eight coordination bonds.
 So, after forming a complex with a metal, DTPA still has the ability to bind to other reagents, as is shown by its derivative pendetide.
 For example, in its complex with copper(II), DTPA binds in a hexadentate manner utilizing the three amine centres and three of the five carboxylates.

+The distinction between H5DTPA, "DTPA", and DTPA5− is often not explicit.